RedHatGov/fips-compliant-vault/README.md

     nssModule = fips

-The <vault-directory> must be the full path to the vault directory which is also read/writable by the user that is running jboss.
+The <vault-directory> must be the full path to the vault directory which is also read/writable and owned by the user that is running jboss.

 As root, edit the file '/usr/lib/jvm/java-1.7.0-openjdk.x86_64/jre/lib/security/java.security'